ColinShaw/cpp-extended-kalman-filters/README.md

 performance because the distribution of data is changing rather rapidly.
 This is not unexpected since the model is posited around the idea of constant velocity.
 Since we are moving effectively in an orbit, this is not the ideal model.
 It would be better for something with at best a very slowly changing velocity with a very stable distribution of sampled data.
+Things like tracking slow-moving temperatures, aeronautical bodies moving at stable velocity and such are probably better cases for the extended Kalman filter than the lissajous figure in this exercise.
 In any case, with some new assumptions, that is of course what the unscented Kalman filter is for.